skupperproject/skupper-example-hello-world/subrepos/skewer/README.md

     ln -s ../subrepos/skewer/python/skewer python/skewer

 Symlink the `plano` command into the root of your project.
-Symlink the standard `config/.planofile` as `.planofile` in the root as well:
+Symlink the standard `config/.plano.py` as `.plano.py` in the root as well:

     ln -s subrepos/skewer/plano
-    ln -s subrepos/skewer/config/.planofile
+    ln -s subrepos/skewer/config/.plano.py

 <!-- This sucks.
 GitHub Actions doesn't support workflow files as symlinks. -->